openshift-knative/serverless-operator/README.md

 - `make install`: Scales the cluster appropriately, deploys serverless-operator, Knative Serving and Eventing.
 - `make install-serving`: Scales the cluster appropriately, deploys serverless-operator and Knative Serving.
 - `make install-eventing`: Scales the cluster appropriately, deploys serverless-operator and Knative Eventing.
-- `INSTALL_KAFKA=true make install-kafka`: Scales the cluster appropriately, deploys serverless-operator, Knative Eventing and Knative Kafka in `knative-eventing` namespace by default.
+- `make install-kafka`: Scales the cluster appropriately, deploys serverless-operator, Knative Eventing and Knative Kafka in `knative-eventing` namespace by default.
 Requires to install a Strimzi cluster with `make install-strimzi`.
 - `make install-previous`: same as `make install` but deploy previous serverless-operator version.